jeremydowdy/Windows-Potatoes/README.md

 **6. Sweet Potato:**

 Overview: A collection of various potato techniques, including weaponized Juicy Potato, PrintSpoofer, and EfsRpc exploits.
+Sweet Potato is a collection of various native Windows privilege escalation techniques from service accounts to SYSTEM.
+It has been created by @EthicalChaos and includes:
+RottenPotato
+Weaponized JuciyPotato with BITS WinRM discovery PrintSpoofer discovery and original exploit
+EfsRpc built on EfsPotato
+PetitPotam

 Limitations: Each included technique has its own limitations and patches.